lsst-dm/dm_dev_guide/stack/adding-a-new-package.rst

 If the new package needs a distinct Jira component (most will), any DMLT member (such as your manager) can add one.

+Upon adding a new package, the dependency should be listed in the table file of packages that specifically utilize it.
+This method prevents the code from breaking for users who only setup specific packages they are utilizing and not the entire ``lsst_apps`` or ``lsst_distrib``.
+Even when changes are made on a branch, Jenkins will promptly detect the integration of the new package and its dependencies as soon as it picks up the ``ap_association`` change, and proceed to pull in the new package into the build.
+Dependencies managed through Conda, rather than EUPS, are assumed and do not need to be specified in the table file.

+Should the need for clarification arise upon the successful addition of a new package and validation of its operational functionality, your firsthand experience would be invaluable in proposing enhancements to this documentation, thereby aiding future developers.

 Adding a package to a distributed product
 =========================================